smbache/ensurer/README.md

     head(iris) %>%
       ensure_as_iris

+There is a special named argument `fail_with` which can be used to overrule the default behavior when conditions are not met; see below.

-You can add several ensuring contracts:
+You can also add several ensuring contracts to a value:

     new_data <-
       iris %>%